casacore/casacore/CTDS-64bit.md

 ## Backward compatibility functions
 ---
 Several functions have been added to make the API change backward compatible.
-They should be removed once all software using Casacore uses 64-bit row numbers.
-It consists of the following functions and classes:
+They are intended to be temporary, so they should be removed once all software using Casacore uses 64-bit row numbers.
+Tables backward compatibility to be removed consists of the following
+functions:
  * In class RowNumbers the Vector<uInt> and std::vector<uInt> constructor
    and the Vector<uInt> operator.
  * In class RefRows the functions using Vector<uInt>.
  * In class TableExprNode the functions getColumnXXX using Vector<uInt>.

-Once all external data managers use 64-bit row numbers, the following classes and functions can be removed.
+Once all external data managers use 64-bit row numbers, the following DataMan classes and functions can be removed.
  * In class DataManager the functions create, open, open1, resync, resync1, addRow and removeRow.
  * The entire class class StManColumn.